 Letters of recommendation may be sent separately or included with other materials.
 The Admissions Committee will not make a final decision on your application until all application materials are received.

 Evaluating Your Application

 The chief qualities sought in a candidate are intellectual preparation, seriousness of purpose and moral integrity.
-The secondary school record is considered the most reliable measure of potential college ability.
+The school record is considered the most reliable measure of potential college ability.
 However, extra-curricular accomplishments may strengthen an application insofar as they indicate special talents, perseverance and maturity.